 Design Style: Art Deco

-* Free Resizing Available - So that you receive the perfect fit, please let us know your finger size by placing it in the "special instructions" when checking out of the cart (complimentary service we provide, at no additional charge).
+* Free Resizing Available - So that you receive the perfect fit, please select your finger size before adding to cart (complimentary service we provide, at no additional charge).

 Enjoy the hassle free option of Free Shipping or Delivery with every purchase.